Separating Myths from Facts About Sexual Harassment

 • Inappropriate gestures or touching

-According to the Government Equalities Commission in 2020, 7% of men face sexual harassment in the workplace.
+According to the Government Equalities Office, 7% of men reported experiencing workplace sexual harassment.

 Let Us Help